FlowFuse/website/src/blog/2024/06/interacting-with-google-sheet-from-node-red.md

 !["Screenshot showing the 'Create' button"](./images/interacting-with-google-sheet-from-node-red-delete-page_9.png "Screenshot showing the 'Create' button"){data-zoomable}

-9. Select the Role from as the "Owner" and click on the "Continue" button.
+9. Select the Role from the "Owner" and click on the "Continue" button.

 !["Screenshot showing the 'Continue' button"](./images/interacting-with-google-sheet-from-node-red-delete-page_10.png "Screenshot showing the 'Continue' button"){data-zoomable}